do1fmd/BV9900Pro-optimization/README.md

 # Installing SP-Flash tool
 First of all, you need to install SP-Flash tool and the right Scatter file (which can be found in the firmware).
-I would recommend to open option.ini and in the \[ReadBack\] section change _ShowByScatter_ to true:
+If you want to backup your device, open option.ini and in the \[ReadBack\] section change _ShowByScatter_ to true:

 ```
 [ReadBack]